uschpc/USC-BackendAI-Testing-Docs/software-modules.md

 module av
 ```

 `module av`, short for `module avail`, lists the modules that are available in your current environment based on the modules you have already loaded.
-In contrast, `module spider` searches the full module tree, including modules that may require loading another compiler or dependency module first.

 To unload all currently loaded modules and reset your environment, enter: